t0bes1/bootx/README.md

         * the main idea of the company.
         * Emphasize the strong points of the company.
-        * Shows feedback from satisfied clients.
+        * Shows top boots available for sale.
-        * Invites to fill out the contact form.
+        * Invites to fill out the sign up form.

 ---

 + #### Hero Section

-    - Hero section have a fixed background image.
+    - Hero section has a zooming background image.

     - Hero section have the block section below the image that consist:

-        * The name of the company.
-        * Short description of the company's philosophy.
+        * Short description of the company's philosophy
-        * Contact button that leads directly to the contact page.

 ---

-+ #### Highlights Section
++ #### About Section

-    - Highlight Section has 4 cards with strong descriptive characteristics of the company.

-    - Tells website visitors how well animals are in the Animal Shelter.

-    - Attracts viewers to use this company for animal adoption.
+    - gives 3 key reasons why a consumer would want to use the company

     ---
-+ #### Testimonials Section
++ #### Top Boots Section

     - Testimonials Section has three feedbacks from people who were satisfied with the company's service.

-    - Each card has a picture of an animal with its owner.

-    - Each card has a story from the people who had an experience of using the Animal Shelter.
+    - Each top boots has a picture of the boots.

-    - Each card has a name of the pet's owner.
+    - Each top boots shows a Size and Desctipiion of the pair for sale.

+    - Each top boots shows an indicative price, should the customer wish to contact us for purchase.

 ---
-+ #### Call to Action Section
++ #### Sign Up Section

-    - Call to Action Section has an explicit message for the visitors of the website to contact the company.
+    - The Sign Up Section shows reasons for the usert to want to sign up to the company mailing list.

-    - Is also has a button that directs to the contact page.
+    - Is also has a button that directs to the Sign Up page.

 ---
 + #### Footer